Highpass filter specification object

 Highpass filter a discrete-time signal consisting of two sine waves.

 Create a highpass filter specification object.
-Specify the passband frequency to be 0.25π radians/sample and the stopband frequency to be 0.15π radians/sample.
+Specify the passband frequency to be 0.25π rad/sample and the stopband frequency to be 0.15π rad/sample.
 Specify 1 dB of allowable passband ripple and a stopband attenuation of 60 dB.

 d = fdesign.highpass('Fst,Fp,Ast,Ap',0.15,0.25,60,1);

-Create a filter of order 10 with a 6-dB frequency of 9.6 kHz and a sampling frequency of 48 kHz.
+Create a filter of order 10 with a 6-dB frequency of 9.6 kHz and a sample rate of 48 kHz.
 Look at the available design methods.

 Create two FIR equiripple filters with different linear stopband slopes.
-Specify the passband frequency to be 0.3π radians/sample and the stopband frequency to be 0.35π radians/sample.
+Specify the passband frequency to be 0.3π rad/sample and the stopband frequency to be 0.35π rad/sample.
 Specify 1 dB of allowable passband ripple and a stopband attenuation of 60 dB.
-Design one filter with a 20 dB/rad/sample stopband slope and another filter with 40 dB/rad/sample.
+Design one filter with a 20 dB/(rad/sample) stopband slope and another filter with a slope of 40 dB/(rad/sample).